UltimateCoder00/Makers-Society/README.md

 ## Installation

-1. Install truffle and an ethereum client.
+1. Install truffle and an Ethereum client.
 For local development, try EthereumJS TestRPC.

     ```javascript
     npm install -g truffle // Version 3.0.5+ required.
     npm install -g ethereumjs-testrpc
     ```

 2. Install the node dependencies.

     ```javascript
     npm install
     ```

-3. Install the chrome browser add-on MetaMask & set up an account, make sure your account is unlocked when interacting with the program.
-Save your MetaMask seed phrase, you'll need this later (If you lose it don't worry, it can be accessed through settings).
+3. Install the chrome browser add-on [MetaMask](https://metamask.io/) and create an account.
+Make sure your account is unlocked when interacting with the program.
+Save your MetaMask seed phrase - you'll need this later (if you lose it, don't worry: it can be accessed through settings).

 4. Set up Test Network to mock the Ethereum Blockchain.

     ```javascript
     testrpc -m "(insert your MetaMask seed phrase here)"
     ```

 5. Compile and migrate the contracts.

     ```javascript
     truffle compile
     truffle migrate
     ```

 6. Run the webpack server for front-end hot reloading.

     ```javascript
     npm run start
     ```

 ## Interacting with Society

 ### Logging in

-No Logins(well, kind of)!
+No logins!
+(Well, kind of).
 One of the great things about Blockchains is that users have one global login for all their services - their private key.
 For our App this is held in MetaMask.

-However we do have one extra check that for users to complete before they can join the Makers Society - Read our Manifesto, upon submiting this will inform the blockchain you're on bored with the principles and now you're free to make Proposals, Vote & Particapate in the Makers Economy :)
+However we do have one extra check that for users to complete before they can join the Makers Society - reading our Manifesto.
+[You can do here if you haven't installed the app](/public/manifesto.txt).
+Your choice to adhere to these principles will be recorded on the blockchain for prosperity, and from that point forward you will be able to make Proposals, Vote and participate in the Makers Economy.

 ### Making MakerPoint (MKP) Payments

-To send some MakerPoints(MKP) to an address enter the amount and a valid ethereum address for the reciepient (this is running through a Test Network so no real currency will be sent.)
+To send some MakerPoints(MKP) to an address, enter the amount and a valid Ethereum address for the recipient.
+As this is running through a Test Network, no real currency will be sent.

 ### Making Proposals

-Simply add your Proposal and click 'Submit Proposal', it's as easy as that!
+Simply add your Proposal and click 'Submit Proposal' - it's as easy as that!

 ### Voting

-Type the relevant ProposalId number into the box then select For or Against depending on your stance.
+Type the relevant ProposalId number into the box then select For or Against, depending on your stance.

+## Acknowledgements

+Much of our code was either based on or directly referenced the example cases given on the [official Ethereum site](http://ethereum.org/) and [Solidity Documentation](https://solidity.readthedocs.io/en/develop/).

 ## FAQ